 In 1978, he moved to Berlin and became Factory Records German representative in Germany while also working in the studio with bands such as all-girl avant noise terrorists MALARIA! who he co-managed and DIE TOTEN HOSEN.

-In 1981, Reeder formed synth duo DIE UNBEKANNTEN while in 1983, he helped put together the Berlin Special of ‘The Tube’ TV music show which featured acts such as DIE ÄRTZE.
+In 1981, Reeder formed post-punk duo DIE UNBEKANNTEN while in 1983, he helped put together the Berlin Special of ‘The Tube’ TV music show which featured acts such as DIE ÄRTZE.
 Later on, DIE UNBEKANNTEN changed their name to SHARK VEGAS and toured Europe with NEW ORDER.
-In 1990, Reeder established his own electronic dance music record label Masterminded For Success (MFS) and discovered PAUL VAN DYK who he guided into becoming an internationally famed DJ and recording artist.

 His passionate approach and highly respected reputation for care and attention in all areas including concept, artwork, PR and sound gained many notable admirers within the music industry.
 So when Reeder focused on remixing in the late noughties, he was given the opportunity to work for a number of major artists including JOHN FOXX and PET SHOP BOYS.